siraben/zkeme80/re/README.md

 `re/macros/boot-only.macro` just boots and screenshots;
-`re/macros/run-test-suite.macro` navigates the main menu to the test suite button and captures the final tally — handy as a smoke test after any kernel change.
-Menu quirk worth knowing: the constants `UP`=3/`DOWN`=4 in `bootstrap-flash1.fs` are swapped relative to the physical arrow keys (scan group `$FE` bit 3 = physical up emits code 4); `MAYBE-UPDATE-XY`'s CASE arms compensate, so controls behave correctly but the naming is misleading.
+`re/macros/run-test-suite.macro` navigates the main menu to the test suite button, captures the final tally (240/240 as of this writing) and the menu it returns to — handy as a smoke test after any kernel change.

+Known headless limitation: `PAUSE` (built on kernel `KEY`, i.e. flush-keys + wait-key) never observes key events sent by tilem-headless in this context, while `KEYC` polling (the menu loop) and the shell's key-echo demo both work.
+The suite therefore parks at its final "press any key to unload" view under headless runs; a throwaway build with that one `PAUSE` removed confirms the whole lifecycle (tests → unload via `FORGET TEST-SUITE-START` → menu) succeeds.
+Worth investigating in `src/keyboard.scm`'s debounce cell interaction versus tilem's key injection.